 Colorcult® culture media contains various types of proteins and other nutrients necessary to support the growth of fastidious and non-fastidious microorganisms present in blood.
 Sodium Polyanethol Sulfonate (SPS) is a polyanionic anticoagulant, which inhibits complements and lysozyme activity, interferes with phagocytosis, and inactivates many antibiotics.
 It is generally considered to enhance the rate and speed of bacterial isolation by counter-acting the bacterial inhibitors of human blood.
-After thorough and gentle mixing, the specimen is added to the Colorcult® culture vial.
-The vial is incubated and observed for color change of chemical sensor as evidence of microbial growth.
+After thorough and gentle mixing, the specimen is added to the Colorcult® culture vial and kept in incubator at predefined temperature and time.

-Each vial contains a chemical sensor at the bottom which can detect an increase in CO2 produced by the growth of microorganisms.
-The sensor is monitored visually or by the instrument for color change which is proportional to the amount of CO2 present.
+Each vial contains a chemical sensor at the bottom, which can detect an increase in CO2 produced by the growth of microorganisms.
+The sensor is monitored by the instrument for color change which is proportional to the amount of CO2 present.
 A positive color change indicates the presumptive presence of viable microorganisms in the vial.
 Resins have been incorporated in the Colorcult® culture vials to enhance recovery of organisms without a need for special processing.

-Formula
+Formula\

-Colorcult® culture media is formulated as:
+Colorcult ® culture media is formulated as:

+Soybean Casein Digest Broth 3.0%

+Yeast Extract 0.4%

+Amino Acids 0.05%

+Sugar 0.5%

+Vitamins 0.025%

-Soybean Casein Digest Broth 3.0% 0.4% Yeast Extract Amino Acids 0.05% Sugar 0.5% Vitamins 0.025% Antioxidants/ Reductants 0.005% Sodium Polyanethol Sulfonate (SPS) 0.05% 15.0% Resin Mix pH:6.80-7.20
+Antioxidants/ Reductants 0.005%

+Sodium Polyanethol Sulfonate (SPS) 0.05%

+Resin Mix 15.0%

+Adjusted to suit performance parameters.

+pH: 6.80-7.20